Oxford: Historic city, futuristic retail

 Things are different now.
-At Westgate, to improve quality, shorten the programme, and make the development less of a hostage to the weather, we are using off-site techniques that will also help to change our industry for the better.
+At Westgate, to improve quality, shorten the programme, and make the development less of a hostage to the weather, we used off-site techniques that are helping to change our industry for the better.
 Many of the brick walls were built in factory conditions – something that’s never happened on this scale before.
-This means we don’t have to use any scaffolding, which reduces labour costs and makes site progress easy to see – a bonus for locals who pass by every day.
+This meant we didn’t have to use any scaffolding, which reduced labour costs and made site progress easy to see – a bonus for locals who passed by every day.

 But it’s not just external walls that were constructed off-site.
-The 13,000m² flagship John Lewis store fit-out, with its sustainable wall and floor panels, together with timeless design, was manufactured almost entirely at a separate location, another first for a major retail build.
-Given the feedback we’ve received from the John Lewis team, we fully expect other developers to follow in our footsteps.
+The 140,000 sq ft flagship John Lewis store fit-out, with its sustainable wall and floor panels, together with timeless design, was manufactured almost entirely at a separate location, another first for a major retail build.
+Given the positive feedback we’ve received from the John Lewis team, we fully expect other developers to follow in our footsteps.

 Sustainability to create a lasting positive impact

-We’re also thinking about the future by introducing a number of first-of-their-kind environmental initiatives, ensuring Westgate will be one of the most sustainable shopping centres ever built.
+We also thought about the future by introducing a number of first-of-their-kind environmental initiatives, ensuring Westgate is one of the most sustainable shopping centres ever built.

-One initiative that is changing industry perceptions is our whole-life embodied carbon target, which commits us to reducing the amount of carbon produced in Westgate’s construction and in the 30 years after it opens.
+One initiative that's changing industry perceptions is our whole-life embodied carbon target, which commits us to reduce the amount of carbon produced not just in Westgate’s construction but also in the 30 years after it opens.
 This is a first – not just for us but for the UK.

 What is embodied carbon, and why do we focus on it?